krigjo25/python/Terminal projects/Games/MiniGames/word_game/README.md

 ### Project information

-> USEAGE : In your terminal, type python wordgames.py -h to view the list of commands
+> USEAGE : In your terminal, type wg -h to view the list of commands

 ### Available games